-- No prisoners were captured by Australian forces during the recent war in Iraq.
-Therefore, Australian forces did not have cause to hand over captives to coalition partners. - Australian forces were involved in assisting coalition partners in five incidents of capture of enemy prisoners of war.
+No prisoners were captured by Australian forces during the recent war in Iraq.
+Therefore, Australian forces did not have cause to hand over captives to coalition partners.

-In each incident, Australia was not the Detaining Power and Australia's obligations under the Geneva Conventions were not engaged.

-The first two incidents involved the apprehension of nine prisoners of war by US forces on 21 March.
+- Australian forces were involved in assisting coalition partners in four incidents of capture of enemy prisoners of war. - In each incident, Australia was not the Detaining Power and Australia's obligations under the Geneva Conventions were not engaged. - The first two incidents involved the apprehension of nine prisoners of war by US forces on 21 March.
 Those prisoners of war were later transported by HMAS KANIMBLA during which time three received medical attention.
-The US was the detaining power for all nine prisoners on board KANIMBLA.

-The third incident involved the apprehension of approximately 45 prisoners of war by US forces, also on 21 March.
-Those prisoners of war were later transported by the Australian landing craft attached to HMAS KANIMBLA where they remained.
-Those prisoners remained in custody of US forces at all times while they were aboard the KANIMBLA.

-The fourth incident involved a section from 4 RAR (CDO) assisting US forces in escorting six prisoners of war on board an US C-130 used to transfer the prisoners to a detention facility.
-The prisoners remained in custody of US forces.
-This occurred on the night of 2 Apr 03.

-The fifth incident involved the capture of approximately 60 Iraqi prisoners of war on 11 April.
-Australian special forces provided security so that a member of the US forces could formally effect capture of those prisoners of war and the prisoners thereafter remained in US custody.

-Had Australian forces formally detained any captives, the nature and size of our commitment dictated that Australian forces would not themselves hold captives, but would rely on the Coalition partners who had deployed assets specifically for this task.

-No formal transfer was necessary in any of the incidents involving Australian forces, and so the issue of what conditions may have been imposed is irrelevant.
+The US was the detaining power for all nine prisoners on board KANIMBLA. - The third incident involved the apprehension of approximately 45 prisoners of war by US forces, also on 21 March.
+Those prisoners of war were later-transported by the Australian landing craft attached to HMAS KANIMBLA where they.
+Those prisoners remained in custody of US forces at all times. while they were aboard the KANIMBLA. - The fourth incident involved the capture of approximately 60 Iraqi prisoners of war on 11 April.
+Australian special forces provided security so that a member of the US forces could formally effect capture of those prisoners of war and the prisoners thereafter remained in US custody. - Had Australian forces formally detained any captives, the nature and size of our commitment dictated that Australian forces would not themselves hold captives, but would rely on the Coalition partners who had deployed assets specifically for this task. - No formal transfer was necessary in any of the incidents involving Australian forces, and so the issue of what conditions may have been imposed is irrelevant.